bkushal26/ELM_Bring_up_Petalinux/README.md

 2. Launch Vivado (2020.1 or 2019.1)
 3. In Vivado Tcl Console run :```source tcl//elm2.tcl```

+## I2C related-

+### C_Program
+C-code, which writes into the eeproms and then reads back using i2c tools.
+Current version have some logical errors.
+When tested individual memory locations, it reads and writes sucessfully.
+Issue lies with function arguments being passed to the i2c get/set commands, (development under process)

+### shellScripts
+This folder includes shell scripts to automate the tests for mac EEPROM and Utility EEPROM
+1. i2c_eeprom_helper.sh-To be sourced on Board by- ``` sh i2c_eeprom_helper.sh ```

+## Project status

+list of interfaces and status goes here

 ## List of useful commands-
 1. To check the usb port status- ``` dmesg | grep ttyUSB```
 2. To launch serial terminal- ```screen /dev/ttyUSB?
 115200```